hardenedlinux/hardenedlinux.github.io/_posts/2016-11-17-neutralize_ME_firmware_on_sandybridge_and_ivybridge.md

 And read the content of the SPI flash if the chip is successfully identified.
 If `flashrom(8)` feels ambiguity, specify one of its suggested chip model with `-c`.

 	root@beaglebone:/dev/shm# /opt/flashrom/flashrom -p linux_spi:dev=/dev/spidev1.0,spispeed=4096 [-c <model>] -r factory_x220.bin
+	root@beaglebone:/dev/shm# /opt/flashrom/flashrom -p linux_spi:dev=/dev/spidev1.0,spispeed=4096 [-c <model>] -r factory_x220.bin.1

+Read chip at least twice, and make sure that all the resulted images are the same (e.g. by checksum), otherwise they cannot be considered reliable.

 The rom image `factory_x220.bin` should be 8MiB large.
 Copy it to the PC with `scp(1)`.